kingluddite/web-dev-notes/development/tools/git/git.md

 # GIT

+## Remove .next from repo
+* I accidentally added .next folder to git and since these are generated files, I want to remove them
+* In the React folder (client) add `.gitignore` and add `.next` as a line inside the file (it should also have `node_modules`)
+* Then you need to remove the tracking of `.next` and you do that with this nifty command

+`$ git rm -r --cached .next`

 ## Bulk delete github repos
 * Nice to keep it clean and get rid of junk
 * [link to repo](https://github.com/kingluddite/bulk-clean-repos)